medical ID jewellery: things to consider

 • Stroke

-• Visual Impairment
+• Visual impairment

-benefits of wearing a medical ID
+Benefits of Wearing a Medical ID

-“When I worked in the childcare sector, there was a young boy that had a medical bracelet as he had a heart condition, that as staff, we only found out about after he went onto seizure.
-Once he had the bracelet, it made new and old staff aware of his medical condition, and how to make sure we reduced the risks of him falling into a fit/seizure.
-As a professional in this industry, Medical ID’s are so important, especially where there are communication barriers, as they make you aware that there is a need, and once you know what the need is, you know what action you need to take.” – Imogen Ellis, Care Worker
+“When I worked in the childcare sector, there was a young boy who had a medical bracelet due to a heart condition – which we only found out about after he had a seizure.
+Once he had the bracelet, it made new and existing staff aware of his condition, and we knew how to reduce the risks of further seizures.

-• Prevents unnecessary hospital admissions
+• Helps prevent unnecessary hospital admissions.